Arun-KG/WpfDebugConsole/README.md

 # WpfDebugConsole
-A Debug console for C# WPF applications
+A better debug console for C# WPF applications